 - Introduction to managerial accounting

 - Intellectual property protection

 New international curriculum for Tourism and Recreation – Master’s programme

 The aim of the project is to develop and implement a new international curriculum for the Tourism and Recreation programme, as well as improving the accessibility of innovative knowledge, which serves to elevate competencies to a level which meets the needs of the economy, job market, and society.

 The new international curriculum for Tourism and Recreation has been designed, based on leading European and global curricula, in collaboration with our international tourism and recreation teaching faculty.
 The project encompasses the above-mentioned programme exclusively (one study cycle of 2 years) and will be implemented entirely in English.

-Starting in October, our internationalised Tourism and Recreation programme offers four managerial sub-majors: hotel management, event management, sports management, and gastronomy management.
+Starting in October, our internationalised Tourism and Recreation programme offers four managerial specializations: hotel management, event management, sports management, and gastronomy management.
 These elements have each been developed in collaboration with an international teaching faculty, in accordance with the latest trends in higher education.
 Our faculty members include Dr. Christos Anagnostopoulos of Molde University College in Norway, and Dr. Alana K. Dillette of San Diego State University.